robenkleene/audio-references/max/max-for-live/max-for-live-freeze.md

 # Max for Live Freeze

+- Use `File > List Externals and Subpatcher Files` to list dependencies

 Working on frozen devices that use `bpatcher` is somewhat tedious, here's the process:

 1. Optionally start by create a `git` branch